OPM Viz: Bridging Gameplay Data and Learning Reflection

 My Approach

-- Published at ACM CHI 2024, contributing to learning sciences
+- Published at ACM CHI 2024—the premier HCI conference

 Educational games like 'Parallel', which teaches parallel programming concepts, generate vast amounts of player data.
 However, a significant gap exists: how can this data be effectively visualized to help students reflect on their own learning process and understand the strategies used by their peers?